 The deadline for a spring admission is September 15th of the year prior to the admission date.

-- A writing sample is required.
+- A writing sample.
 There is no required format.
 Most applicants submit terms papers.
-The hard copy of the writing sample should be send to the department.

-- Three letters of recommendation are required.
-These should be from individuals best able to evaluate your academic skills and potential to succeed in Graduate School.
-There is no evaluation form.
-The letters should be on letterhead and sent to the department.
+- Three letters of recommendation.
+These should be from individuals best able to evaluate your academic skills and your potential to succeed in Graduate School.

 All materials for the Department should be mailed to: